8:00 AM – 8:55 AM: Check in, poster-set up and light breakfast at the Chemical & Biological Engineering (CHBE) Atrium

 3:20 PM – 3:40 PM: Prof. Justin C. Bui, New York University, "Continuum Modeling of Electrochemical CO2 Reduction: From Interfacial Microenvironments to Membrane Electrode Assemblies"

-Undergraduate students and early-career trainees who register for the PCCS meeting are invited to join us for a free "Catalysis Crash Course" held on the University of British Columbia Campus the day after the PCCS meeting.
-This course will be targeted towards students and trainees who have not yet taken graduate level kinetics and catalysis and are interested in learning the basics of kinetic theory, surface science, catalyst characterization, and applications.
-The program will run from 8:00 AM - 2:00 PM on September 7th in CHBE 202 on the UBC Campus.
+Undergraduate students, graduate students, and postdoctoral fellows who register for the PCCS meeting are invited to join us for a free "Catalysis Crash Course" held on the University of British Columbia Campus the day after the PCCS meeting.
+This course will be targeted towards students and trainees who are interested in learning the basics of catalysis and catalyst characterization.
+The program will run from 8:30 AM - 12:45 PM on September 7th in CHBE 202 on the UBC Campus.